devjklein/klein-visual/_design/teaching-the-word.md

 TeachingTheWord is actively becoming more involved in distributing new and different forms of multimedia.
 To ensure a consistent and professional presence of their new brand across all platforms, I developed an animated version of the new logo.

 The modeling, texturing, lighting, and rendering of the animated logo took place entirely in Blender 3D.
 Featured in the video is the TeachingTheWord banner flying onto the screen as cloth and emblazoning itself neatly across the sword and shield.
-This effect was created simply by animating and rendering the entire logo sequence backwards and then reversing it, such that the cloth simulation started in it's final position and a simulation blew it off screen in natural motion.
+This effect was created simply by animating and rendering the entire logo sequence backwards and then reversing it, such that the cloth simulation started in its final position and a simulation blew it off screen in natural motion.

 <div class="video-responsive  center">
 <iframe width="640" height="360" src="https://www.youtube.com/embed/I6VpkGmBqbk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>